-The Wallflower – anime
+The Wallflower – Anime With A Gothic Heart

 Anime reviews: Four handsome boys are hired to turn a ‘dreary’ goth girl into a true lady… ‘The Wallflower’ is classic, darkly humorous ‘ugly duckling’ anime with a sprinkle of harajuku and scene.